jganetsk/impossible-escape/README.tex.md

 ```

 ### Note Well
 - The number of squares on the board must be a power of 2.
 Otherwise, there is no solution.
 I will explore this in more detail below, using group theory.
-For an alternate explanation of this based on graph-coloring, please view https://www.youtube.com/watch?v=wTJI_WuZSwE.
+There is an alternate explanation of this constraint based on graph-coloring [[YouTube video](https://www.youtube.com/watch?v=wTJI_WuZSwEi)].
-- There are ways to optimize the above algorithm to make it more human-friendly to compute.
-For a description, please view https://www.youtube.com/watch?v=as7Gkm7Y7h4.
+- There are ways to optimize the above algorithm to make it more human-friendly to compute.[[YouTube video](https://www.youtube.com/watch?v=as7Gkm7Y7h4)].

 ## The Short Explanation